MDTGroup/Market/README.md

 ##Market
 An iOS Swift application for shopping.
+People can use this app for sell/buy whatever they want.

 ### Features